thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_16.md

 ### 9. KEY QUOTES

-* **"The Biden Administration has declared war on the West, and the Department of the Interior is its primary weapon." (p.
-552)**  This quote reflects Pendley's view of the Biden Administration as hostile to the interests of the West.
+* **"The Biden Administration has declared war on the West, and the Department of the Interior is its primary weapon." <sup>(552)</sup>**  This quote reflects Pendley's view of the Biden Administration as hostile to the interests of the West.
-* **"We must unleash American energy and restore our energy independence." (p.
-553)**  This quote highlights the chapter's focus on energy dominance.
+* **"We must unleash American energy and restore our energy independence." <sup>(553)</sup>**  This quote highlights the chapter's focus on energy dominance.
 * **"The regulatory burden on American businesses is crushing.
-We must roll back these regulations and unleash the power of the free market." (p.
-555)**  This quote reflects the chapter's preference for deregulation.
+We must roll back these regulations and unleash the power of the free market." <sup>(555)</sup>**  This quote reflects the chapter's preference for deregulation.
 * **"States and local communities are the best stewards of their own lands.
-We must empower them to make decisions about how to manage these resources." (p.
-557)**  This quote emphasizes the chapter's support for state and local control.
+We must empower them to make decisions about how to manage these resources." <sup>(557)</sup>**  This quote emphasizes the chapter's support for state and local control.
-* **"We must promote the wise use of natural resources, including for grazing, mining, and logging." (p.
-567)**  This quote reveals the chapter's prioritization of resource extraction.
+* **"We must promote the wise use of natural resources, including for grazing, mining, and logging." <sup>(567)</sup>**  This quote reveals the chapter's prioritization of resource extraction.

 ### 10. SUMMARY & SIGNIFICANCE